Kootenai County, Idaho

 Kootenai County (/ˈkuːtniː/ KOOT-nee) is located in the U.S. state of Idaho.
-In 2020, the United States Census Bureau estimated the county's population at 171,362, making it the third-most populous county in Idaho and by far the largest in North Idaho, the county accounting for 45.4% of the region's total population.
+As of the 2020 census, its population was 171,362, making it the third-most populous county in Idaho and the largest in North Idaho, the county accounting for 45.4% of the region's total population.
 The county seat and largest city is Coeur d'Alene.
 The county was established in 1864 and named after the Kootenai tribe.
 Kootenai County is coterminous with the Coeur d'Alene metropolitan area, which along with the Spokane metropolitan area comprises the Spokane–Coeur d'Alene combined statistical area.

 History

 Natives and early European activity

 The Coeur d'Alene region takes its name from that given the local natives by French fur trappers.
 The tribe initially consisted of three bands that inhabited the areas surrounding Coeur d'Alene Lake and the Coeur d'Alene River.
 Canadian fur trade came to the region starting in 1809, marking the tribe's first contact with Europeans.
 Christian missionaries would follow with the first Christian meeting officiated by Father Nicolas Pointe on the north bank of Coeur d'Alene Lake at its junction with the Spokane River on December 2, 1842.
 The St. Joseph mission was initially established northwest of St. Maries in 1844 before being renamed Mission of the Sacred Heart at its relocation to the Cataldo site in 1846.
 Construction of Idaho's oldest structure commenced with construction of the mission church being completed by 1855.
 The mission headquarters was moved to DeSmet in 1877.

 The Mullan Road was constructed through the area in 1859 with the route originally running on the southern side of Coeur d'Alene Lake.
 A route on the northern side of Coeur D'Alene Lake commenced in 1861.
 Mullan's men celebrated Independence Day of 1861 at Fourth of July Canyon east of Coeur d'Alene.